The Gift of Peace

 As Cute as a Button!

-I don’t remember too much about the first one in this little (eventually, I’m sure) trilogy, but I see I gave it a 5 out of a 10.
+I don’t remember too much about the first one in this little (eventually, I’m sure) trilogy, but I see I gave it a 5 out of 10.
 So this one must be a lot better.
 I am not usually a Taylor Cole fan, but she was perfectly pleasant in this one.
 Her relationship with her boyfriend was free of stupid misunderstandings and silly juvenile behavior.
 I liked their sub-plots of her new mystery book and his fledgling snowboard company.

 But, hold the phone, the star of this show was Rukiya Bernard as Megan, her best friend!
 What a cutie!
 She was so charming and charismatic I couldn’t take my eyes off her!
 Not a false note in her acting.
 And Dewshane Williams as her love interest was a worthy match.
 I liked the chemistry between the 2 couples with each other and the other two in the foursome.
 I will certainly tune in to the inevitable One Winter Wedding.

-Rating: 4 out of 5.
+Rating: 8 out of 10.

 February 5, 2019